freemindlabsinc/IntelliBlog/README.md

 ### Status

-- This repo has just made public and it's still under **heavy** development.
+- :warning: This repo has just made public and it's still under **heavy** development.
+Consider it a work in progress.
-- This and other documentation is still being written and updated: do not expect perfection nor completeness, yet.
+- :white_flag: This and other documentation is still being written and updated: do not expect perfection nor completeness, yet.

 ## Overview
 [License: MIT]